bor0/gidti/manuscript/chapter5.md

         let IH = proofA n_lte_m m_lte_n in rewrite IH in Refl
 ```

 We proved that the binary operation "less than or equal to" for `Nat`s make a `Porder`.
-Interfaces allow us to group one or more functions, and implementation of a specific type is guaranteed to implement all such functions.
+Interfaces allow us to group one or more functions, and implementation of a specific interface is guaranteed to implement all such functions.

 X> ### Exercise 22
 X>